-Finally I captured some shots of the Kagura hall which was looking immersive in the beautiful blue night.
+Lastly, I captured some shots of the Kagura hall which was looking immersive in the beautiful blue night.
 Once I had my fill of night shots, we made our way towards the bus stop.

-Once we reached the iron torii at the edge of the shrine grounds we waited for the next bus, sitting on a roadside bench in front a lively Starbucks.
+Once we reached the iron torii at the edge of the shrine grounds we waited for the next bus, sitting on a roadside bench in front of a lively Starbucks.

 Izumo Grand Shrine is one of the most recognized shrines in Japan, and attracts more than 2 million visitors every year.
 This historic temple is such a valued landmark, that you’ll see some of its architectural elements copied and utilized on the exterior entrances of various restaurants, bars, and shops in the city.

 It’s recommended that the best time to visit is in the month of October when a large festival takes place to commemorate the meeting of Japan’s deities within the city of Izumo.
 If you can’t make the October festivals, you can still take part in a special tradition called shiokumi that is held on the first of every month.
 In the early morning, you take water from the sea with a special bamboo container.
 Then, you walk to Izumo Taisha stopping at all the shrines along the way.